BookStackApp/website/content/blog/bookstack-release-v22-07.md

 This can then allow very easy content-level customization through the use of tags, with only the addition of some custom CSS in the "Custom HTML Head Content" setting.
 For example, you could apply a `Layout: dual` tag, only with some `.tag-pair-layout-dual .page-content p {columns: 2}` rule to make paragraphs dual-column on those tagged pages.

-TODO - Link to docs below

-Some normalisation is applied to generate the classes but see our docs section about this for full details and considerations using this advanced customization feature.
+Some normalization is applied to generate the classes.
+See our [docs section about tag classes](/docs/admin/hacking-bookstack/#tag-classes) for full details.

 ### New "Activity Logged" Logical Theme System Event